Skip to content

 How do I make coastal art look sophisticated, not kitschy?

 Choose atmosphere over props.
 Skip anchors, rope, and beach signs, and reach for soft horizons, hazy light, and natural texture like driftwood and weathered wood.
 Warm the blues with sandy neutrals, keep the palette restrained, and let one larger piece breathe.
-That's the line between a coastal room and a souvenir shop.

 What colors work in a coastal living room?